Last updated: 31-07-2021

 We also delete your data after an account is cancelled.
 In this case, there is no period of data being kept in an accessible trash can so your data are purged within 60 days.
 This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.

-Our products and other web properties are developed and operated from The Netherlands.
+Our products and other web properties are developed and operated from The EU.
 We use the following data processors:

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 Whenever we make a significant change to our policies, we will also announce them by email.